rishabnayak/rishabnayak/README.md

 ### Hi there 👋

 As a seasoned founder and engineer, I bring a track record of driving innovation and efficiency across multiple tech ventures.
-With a Master of Science in Computer Science from Boston University and expertise in domains spanning Data Science, AI and Cloud, I have co-founded successful startups, including Mount and Joyn, raising a total of $3.7M in funding.
+With a Master of Science in Computer Science from Boston University and expertise in domains spanning Data Science, AI and Cloud Computing, I have co-founded successful startups including Mount and Joyn, raising a total of over $3M in funding.

 I'm passionate about solving complex problems, leading high-performing teams, and continuously pushing the boundaries of technology.